 Attitudes and expectations: This is probably the biggest factor in fueling anger and keeping it going.
 We create much of our own anger when we think in ways that clash with the real world.
-In other words, when we expect things to always be predictable, just, fair, honest, or kind in a real world that is frequently unpredictable, unjust, unfair, uncontrollable, and harsh, then we set ourselves up for frustration.
+In other words, when we expect things to always be predictable, just, fair, honest, or kind in a real world that is frequently unpredictable, unjust, unfair, uncontrollable, and harsh.
 For example: Are you rigid and inflexible in your beliefs and expectations?
 Do you insist the world should abide by rules of fairness, justice, and "doing things right?"
 Do you expect all your accomplishments should be recognized and rewarded?
 Do you expect you should always "win" or have things your way?
 These beliefs, attitudes, and expectations are human, but unfortunately, they are also unrealistic.